 Many Bites & Stings have mild reactions; however, some bites and stings can have serious consequences, if untreated.
-Most stings aren't fatal, but few insects do carry life-threatening viruses and diseases, such as West Nile Virus, Zika Virus or Lyme Disease.
-If severe reactions (anaphylaxis) are present, these are some symptoms you should look for: lowered blood pressure, abdominal pain, difficulty breathing, swelling, redness, vomiting, and nausea.
+Most stings aren't fatal but few insects do carry fatal diseases, such as: West Nile virus or Lyme disease.
+If severe reactions (anaphylaxis) are present, these are some symptoms you should look for: lowered blood pressure, abdominal pain, difficulty breathing, swelling, redness, vomiting and nausea.

-Mild reactions: Use universal precautions, remove the stinger, apply a cold pack, give the patient a pain reliever, and use ointment, such as Benadryl, or any antihistamine, if necessary.
-Mild allergic reactions are diarrhea, swelling, cramps, nausea, and vomiting.
+Mild reactions: use universal precautions, remove the stinger, apply a cold pack, give the patient a pain reliever, and use ointment, such as: Benadryl, or any antihistamine, if necessary.
+Mild allergic reactions are: diarrhea, swelling, cramps, nausea and vomiting.

-Severe reactions: Difficulty breathing, swelling (lips, throat, etc.), nausea, vomiting, hives, rapid heartbeat and faintness and dizziness.
+Severe reactions: difficulty breathing, swelling (lips, throat, etc...), nausea, vomiting, hives, rapid heart beat and faintness and dizziness.

-Treatment: Administer an auto-injection into the patient (in the butt or thigh and massage injection for faster response).
+Treatment: administer an auto injection into the patient (in butt or thigh and massage injection for faster response).
 Perform CPR, if needed.
-Have the patient lay on his/her side to prevent choking, if necessary.
+Have the patient lay on his/her side to prevent choking, if necessary

 A Drug Overdose is a dose larger than the recommended assumption.
-Many reactions can occur, such as sleepiness or unconsciousness, excitement with a rapid heartbeat, hallucinations, impaired judgment and decision-making skills.
-Symptoms: death, unconsciousness, convulsions, delusional behavior, abnormal pupil size, difficulty breathing, nausea, non-reactive pupils, vomiting, sweating, numbness and violently aggressive behavior.
+There are many reactions that can occur, such as: sleepiness or unconsciousness, excitement with a rapid heart beat, hallucinations, impaired judgment and decision-making skills.
+Symptoms: death, unconsciousness, convulsions, delusional behavior, abnormal pupil size, difficulty breathing, nausea, non-reactive pupils, vomiting, sweating, numbness and violent aggressive behavior.

 Treatment: Check universal precautions.
 Check if there's a pulse, if not, perform CPR.
 Keep the patient calm and reassured of his/her safety.
 Check for any shock symptoms.
 For seizures and convulsions apply first-aid.
 Monitor vital signs.
-Make sure to document any and all drugs taken and keep the container and label.
+Make sure to document any and all drugs taken and keep the container and/or label.

-If a Poisoning is suspected, make sure to call the National Capital Poison Center at 1-800-222-1222.
+If a Poisoning is suspected make sure to call the National Capital Poison Center at: 1-800-222-1222.
 Signs of Poisoning: vomiting, difficulty breathing, sleepiness, confusion, burns (redness) around the mouth, chemical odors out from the mouth and burns on clothing or skin.
-For poison-ingestion do not administer anything by mouth unless advised to do so by the PCC or EMS personnel.
+For poison ingestion do not administer anything by mouth unless advised to do so by the PCC or EMS personnel.

-Treatment: Make sure to take the patient outside for fresh air.
+Treatment: make sure to take the patient outside for fresh air.
 Have the patient flush out his/her mouth.
 Make sure to read the label of the chemicals that were induced and read the instructions for poisoning.
-Flush the patient's eyes and have the skin cleansed.
-If the patient isn't breathing, perform CPR.
-Make sure to provide EMS personnel with the label if the patient needs medical attention. https://www.nationalcprfoundation.com/wp-content/uploads/2013/12/Fotolia_52663021_XS.jpg
+Flush the patient's eyes and/or have the skin cleansed.
+If the patient isn't breathing perform CPR.
+If the patient needs medical attention make sure to give the container, label and/or pills to the Emergency Medical Services (EMS) personnel.